CurtCalledBurt/CurtCalledBurt.github.io/_posts/2019-10-23-Predicting-ratings-on-a-boardgame.md

 And just looking at this, our model looks pretty good (which is NOT necessarily an indicator you are doing things right)!
 Just giving it a glance over shows it does a pretty good job at predicting a game's average rating.
 There are a couple of visible flaws but overall it looks pretty good.
 And here's where my bias comes in.

 I don't like ratings systems.
 The idea of "I am going to quanitify all possible variables and measures of fun and enjoyment and quality down into one number for an entire field of products and rank them in order down to the very last," just seems silly, impossible, and completely disregards that we humans have different taste in games, and in things generally.
-What I espeically don't like is that for some reason we've decided that '7' is average on scales from 1 to 10.
+What I especially don't like is that for some reason we've decided that '7' is average on scales from 1 to 10.
 It drives me nuts it isn't '5.'
 When someone says, "It's alright I guess, I'll give it a 7," I feel that internet compulsion to tell them they're wrong.
-I ignore it (usually) but still.
+I ignore it (usually) but still I hate it!

 And wouldn't you know, the average rating as the number of humans who rated a game hovers at, you guessed it, (well, I guess  you wouldn't technically be guessing at this point, you know, since you... saw it... because I showed you) a 7!
 Hooray, bias confirmed!
 So humans are weird, and therefore the data is weird too because of some connection back to human brains and how they rank things being bad and not helpful.
 HA HA I AM SO RIGHT ABOUT THIS!!!

 Except this is all bogus (well all except the part where there is no objective ranking).
 So what if the average goes to 7?
 That is what a large data set of averages is mathematically always going to do!
 By the Central Limit Theorem we expect a group of averages to approach a normal distrubution eventually, and (even though this isn't a histogram, more on that later) what we roughly see here is a normal distribution.
 This isn't a result based on how humans behave, it's a natural outcome of the way math works.

 So the Central Limit Theorem along with human's liking 7 mostly explains the averaging to 7 as the number of ratings increases, but what about that first table?
 Why is the model so obsessed with looking at the number of ratings to determine what its prediction is going to be?
-The answer, is in the histogram, the most basic of plots, and the one I should have started with.
+The answer is in the histogram, the most basic of plots, and is the plot I should have started with.

 So here she is.
-I give you the rock that was thrown at my glass castle, the histogram:
+I give you the rock that was thrown at my glass castle, the humble histogram:

 ![Average rating histogram](/img/BoardGameAverageRatingHistogram.png)

 All this does is count the total number of each unique average rating.
 Look at how many games have an average rating of 0.